TWENTY ONE QUESTIONS THE H.S.E, ISTRUCTE, C.R.O.S.S, THE Twf & THE H.A.E REFUSE TO ANSWER!

 engineer to ensure if he recommends their use for a particular task.

-If more Acrow props are required than 900mm centre’s it should make the Strongboy obsolete as too many are required to handle safely and the correct method of props and needles should be used no matter what the cost as safety is so often compromised to save time and costs on too
+If more Acrow props are required than 900mm centre’s on 9” and cavity walls it should make the Strongboy obsolete as too many are required to handle safely and the correct method of props and needles should be used as safety is too often compromised to save time and costs on too

 We live in a society of health & safety and warnings on products which